frolovilya/stm32-boot-explained/README.md

 }
 ```

-Note that it's just a default implementation, you could easily split FLASH and RAM and add your blocks or sections.
+Note that it's just a default implementation, you could easily split FLASH and RAM and add your blocks or sections as soon as they follow the MCU memory specification.

 ## Sections